An online learning approach to dynamic pricing and capacity sizing in service systems: Regret Analysis

-Intuitively, $R_{1,k}$ measures performance error due to transient queueing dynamics (regret of nonstationarity), while $R_{2,k}$ accounts for the suboptimality error of control parameters $(\mu_k,p_k)$ (regret of suboptimality).
-Consequently, the total regret accumulated in the first $L$ cycles is
+Intuitively, $R_{1,k}$ measures the performance error due to transient queueing dynamics (regret of nonstationarity), while $R_{2,k}$ accounts for the suboptimality error of control parameters $(\mu_k,p_k)$ (regret of suboptimality).

-In what follows, we characterize the two terms $R_1(L)$ and $R_2(L)$ separately.
-To treat $R_1(L)$, we develop in Section \ref{subsec: transient analysis} a new framework to analyze the transient behavior of the queueing systems using techniques of coupling (Theorem \ref{thm: non-stationary error}).
+In what follows, we will analyze the two terms $R_1(L)$ and $R_2(L)$ separately.
+To treat $R_1(L)$, we develop in Section \ref{subsec: transient analysis} a new framework to analyze the transient queueing behavior using the coupling technique (Theorem \ref{thm: non-stationary error}).
 The development of the theoretical bound for $R_2(L)$ is given in Section \ref{subsec: convergence rate} (Theorem \ref{thm: broadiezeevi}).
-Results in these section provide convenient conditions that facilitate the convergence analysis and regret bounds for our online learning algorithm (which is to be given later in Section \ref{sec: direct}).
+Results in these sections provide convenient conditions that facilitate the convergence and regret bound analysis of our GOLiQ algorithm for GI/GI/1 queues (which is to be given in Section \ref{sec: direct}).
 The roadmap of the theoretical analysis is depicted in Figure \ref{fig:ProofSteps}.